How to get type 2 diabetes into remission

 - The 5:2 diet (eating normally for 5 days a week then eating only 500-600 calories on the other two days).
 There are lots of resources available for this on the internet, books or through local healthcare services.

 - Having longer periods during the day when you don't eat.
 Most people choose a 16:8 cycle, which involves not eating for 16 hours in the day.
 Sometimes this is also referred to as an 8-hour eating ‘window’.
 You eat all your meals within an 8-hour time period and fast for the remaining 16 hours.
 Generally, this is done daily or almost daily.
-For example, you may eat all your meals within the time period of 11:00 am and 7:00 pm.
+For example, you may eat all your meals within the time period from 11:00 am to 7:00 pm.